How many red marbles?

-The reason for this is so that the conditions for choosing the second marble are exactly the same as the conditions for choosing the first marble.
+So that the conditions for choosing the second marble are exactly the same as the conditions for choosing the first marble.
 If the first marble you chose was red and you didn't replace it, then for your second choice there would be one less red marble in the bag and one less altogether.
-That would make the chances of choosing another red marble different from the first time.
+That would make the chances of choosing another red marble less than the previous time.

 How do you record the color?

 You can use a tally/frequency table like this: